 One thing is certain with children: if you give them an empty space, they will fill it.
-Whether a trinket box, a satchel, a plastic egg or an envelope, a child’s imagination knows no limits when it comes to spectrum of things they think up to fill that new space.
+A trinket box, a satchel, a plastic egg or an envelope, a child’s imagination knows no limits when it comes to the things they find to fill that space.